-One of Chelmsford's alleged witches was Martha (Barrett) Sparks, the wife of Henry Sparks, a soldier on duty with the military at that time.
+Chelmsford was not immune to this hysteria and had at least one alleged witch.
+She was Martha Sparks, the wife of Henry Sparks, a soldier on duty with the military at that time.

-The Rev. Cotton Mather related the circumstances of a witchcraft case believed to be that of Martha Sparks in his "Magnalia Christi Americana" (1702):
+The Rev. Cotton Mather related the circumstances of a witchcraft case, believed to be that of Martha Sparks, in his "Magnalia Christi Americana" (1702):

-"There was at Chelmsford an afflicted person that in her fits cried out against a woman, a neighbor, which Mr. Clark, the minister of the Gospel ther, could not believe to be guilty of such a crime, and it hapned while that woman milked her cow, the cow struck her with one horn upon her forehead bleed: hereupon some went unto the woman and found her forehead bloody and acquainted Mr. Clarke of it; who fortunate went to the woman and asked, 'how her forehead became bloody?' and she answered, 'by a blow of a cow-horn,' as above said; whereby he was satisfied, that it was the design of Satan to render an innocent person suspected."
+"There was at Chelmsford an afflicted person, that in her fits cried out against a woman, a neighbor, which Mr. Clark, the minister of the Gospel there, could not believe to be guilty of such a crime, and it happened while the woman milked her cow, the cow struck her with one horn upon her forehead and fetched blood: and while she was thus bleeding a spectre in her likeness apeared to the party afflicted; who, pointing at the spectre, one struck at the place, and the afflicted said. 'you have made her forehead bleed:' hereupon some went unto the woman and found her forehead bloody and acquainted Mr. Clarke ' of it: who fortunate went to the woman and asked, 'how her forehead became bloody?' and she answered, by a blow of a cow horn,' as abovesaid; whereby he was satisfied, that it was the design of Satan to render an innocent person suspected."